(first appeared in The Equiery’s April 2012 issue)

 The Beauty Inside

 Although the exterior of a barn can be stunning and often the inside structures can be even more eye-catching, sometimes what goes on in the barn is where the real beauty lies.
-Located in Glen Arm, the barn at the Rose of Sharon Equestrian School might seem modest on the exterior, but the interior was specially designed to meet the unique needs of the therapeutic riding center.
+For example, these barn wedding venues worcestershire are not only beautiful to look at, but what goes on inside them is doubly so.
+Additionally, Located in Glen Arm, the barn at the Rose of Sharon Equestrian School might seem modest on the exterior, but the interior was specially designed to meet the unique needs of the therapeutic riding center.
 Founder Patty Wise said of the interior, “one finds a stable intentionally and handsomely designed to meet the needs of people challenged by disability.”

 The barn is located on 12 acres adjacent to Gunpowder State Park and it is surrounded by farmland.
 The whole facility was built and landscaped to create an “atmosphere of serenity and calm.
 An encouraging atmosphere that enhances the interaction between the students and the special horses,” Patty added.